amirhanov/backgroundVideo/README.md

 Create a beautiful video background for your application.
 There are two methods in this project to achieve this goal:
 - First - natively with the help of player frameworks AVPlayer and AVFoundation.
-- The second - with the help of the dependency manager Cocoa Pods.
+- Second - with the help of the dependency manager Cocoa Pods.

 If you like the project, do not forget to put star and follow me on GitHub: